hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 Masking
 -------

-Use it for masking the other modifiers in the stack which are below.
+Each Modifier has an option to mask the effect of the modifier and any modifiers below it.

-For example, to correct the brightness only on a certain zone of the image, you can filter the Brightness/Contrast modifier by placing a Mask modifier, just before it in the stack.
-You can choose to use a Mask created in the Mask editor, or to use another strip as a mask (the image of this strip must have an alpha channel).
+For example, to correct the brightness only on a certain zone of the image, you can filter the Brightness/Contrast modifier.

-This mask will be applied on all the others modifiers below it in the stack.
+The mask can either be a Mask created in the Mask editor or use another strip as a mask.

 Mask Input Type
-   Type of input data used for mask.
+   Type of input data used for the mask.

    :Strip:
-      Uses the grayscale representation of the image in a strip to affect the alpha of the current strip.
+      Uses the grayscale representation of the image in a strip to mask the affects of the modifier.
    :Mask:
-      Use a mask data-block to affect the alpha of the current strip.
+      Use a mask data-block to mask the affects of the modifier.

 Mask
    The Strip or Mask data-block to use as an input.